The diversification of a Scottish Estate

 The Estate employs over 65 full-time staff and welcomed 40,000 visitors in 2016; both local, national and international.
 In a nutshell - the business is striving to be one of the biggest visitor attractions in the Northeast.
 The dream being to have the gin a household name, and the luxury beauty range in every hotel across the UK.

 Welcome to Gordon Castle Walled Garden – an ongoing renovation project to breathe life back into this historic Scottish treasure.
 At over eight acres, The Walled Garden at Gordon Castle is one of the largest in the country and once restored will be the largest fully productive walled garden in Scotland.

 When Angus and Zara Gordon Lennox started the renovation back in 2013 the site was an overgrown field.
 Since then, the 15th century plot has been painstakingly restored and there is now a cafe, a shop and a luxury brand.
 The cafe uses a Plant Pick Plate ethos which means that we create our dishes using garden-grown produce and strive to source all other ingredients locally.
-The £1.2 million restoration of the Walled Garden has resulted in the employment of 65 local staff, part time and full time, who have all taken the ongoing project into their hearts.
+The £1.2 million restorations of the Walled Garden has resulted in the employment of 65 local staff, part-time and full-time, who have all taken the ongoing project into their hearts.